Will gold and the Silver Price now keep falling with the Euro...?

 As we have seen in the market place, traders mainly have been linking the Euro to the Gold Price's moves.
 There's a danger that readers of this article and subscribers will think it right to make decisions on the basis of the moves in the Euro against the Dollar only.
 To do so from now on may be the wrong moves.

 The Eurozone crisis has seen remarkably little change in the Euro/Dollar exchange rate considering the extent of the sovereign debt crisis inside the Eurozone.
 Its peak was at $1.40 and its low today at $1.2550.
 This is only a move of 10%.
 Much of this narrow range of movement has to do with the swap arrangements between the Federal Reserve and the European Central Bank who have actively 'managed' the exchange rate to ensure as much stability as they can.
 If it had been left entirely to market forces, the picture would have been very different.

 If a financial panic ensues in the Eurozone's banks, it's possible that we see the Euro fall back to its start point around €1 being equal again to $1 Will the Gold Price follow it down?

-Let's take the current Gold Price of $1,560 as the start point for the projections and move the Gold Price with the decline of the Euro.
+Let's take the live Gold Price of $1,560 as the start point for the projections and move the Gold Price with the decline of the Euro.
 Please note that it's the Euro that's falling alongside all those currencies that look to the Eurozone as their key trading partner and to whose currency they are determined to adhere in a tight trading band (by interference if necessary).
 This does not reflect US Dollar strength; the Dollar has been steady against other currencies and will likely remain so.

 Before we answer the question, 'Will gold follow the Euro down?' it's good to ask what the Gold Prices have been in both the Euro and the Dollar over the last decade.